Skip to Main Content

 Build Your Outreach Plan

-The benefit of these channels is that you can hone in on your audience.
+The benefit of these outlets is that you can hone in on your audience.
 Want to send one appeal to prospects above 50 who are interested in supporting your school lunch program and another to prospects under 40 who are more interested in funding classroom supplies?
-You can do this easily with Neon CRM’s email tools or by creating segmented lists and uploading them to your email service provider.
+You can do this easily by creating segmented lists and uploading them to your email service provider.

 On social media, you can take a look at your follower lists and segment your communications by channel.
 If your Facebook page has an older audience, target them there.
 Your younger followers on Instagram may want a different message.